Six strategy games. One room link.

 Take it with you

-Native apps coming to your phone.
+Native apps for your phone.
 Same room codes, same matches, just packaged for offline launch.